How Awareness Unfolds

 Awareness does not happen all at once.

-It grows through layers of understanding.
+It grows through layers.

 WovenAware explores awareness through three interconnected layers.